Discover more from Where on Planet Earth

 Tulum Beach

 The longest stretch of beach (7miles to the beginning of the Sian Ka’an reserve, and 30miles to the end of the peninsula) is to the right of the roundabout.
 For the most part, you can only get to this part of the beach through a beach club, but there are infinite options.
-In my opinion both the beach itself and the ocean is prettier on this side.
+In my opinion, both the beach itself and the ocean are a lot prettier on this side.
 You could also keep driving that road until you hit the Sian Ka’an reserve which is a lot less developed and a great place to go if you are looking for solitude (keep in mind the roads can be pretty bad there).

 If you want a beach chair and food/drinks, settle for a beach club and spend the day there.
-Note that most have a minimum spend per person, specially if you visit in high season.
+Note that many have a minimum spend per person, specially if you visit in high season.
 A few we like are:

 Beach Clubs